Construction Lawyer & Building Solicitors Sydney | Contracts Specialist Law Firm

 During the defects liability period, the builder has an obligation to repair or replace any defective work in accordance with the terms of the contract.
 In most cases, the defects liability period lasts for 13 weeks from the date of practical completion of the work.
 However, this period may vary depending on the terms of your contract.

 It is important to note that the defects liability period does not cover wear and tear, damage caused by the owner, or defects that arise from the failure of the owner to maintain the property properly.
+Major defects such as structural failures, waterproofing issues, or foundation problems must be reported immediately during this period to protect your statutory warranty rights.
 If you notice any defects during the defects liability period, you should notify the builder in writing as soon as possible.

 It is also important to keep in mind that the builder's obligations extend beyond the defects liability period.
 Under the Home Building Act 1989, the builder has statutory warranties for residential building work that are implied in every contract.
 These warranties include a warranty that the work will be done with due care and skill, that all materials will be good and suitable for their intended purpose, and that the work will comply with all relevant laws.